dsisco11/SR_Plugin_Loader/README.md

 On windows by default this should be `C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\plugins`

 ## Help & Support
 If you need help with anything dont be afraid to create an <a href="https://github.com/dsisco11/SR_Plugin_Loader/issues">issue report</a>!
+Or pos it to our <a href="http://steamcommunity.com/groups/SRMODS">SteamGroup</a>.

 ## For Developers
 Example plugins are under the examples folder.